-How South Australia is Dealing with Rampant Solar Growth
+How South Australia Is Dealing With Rampant Solar Growth

 “Demand on our network can be as low as 200 MW,” said Paul Roberts, manager of corporate affairs at SA Power Networks, in an email to GTM.

-“AEMO has highlighted [that] this situation in the middle of the day is particularly problematic for managing energy security on a weekend spring day if the South Australia energy grid is separated from the NEM due to the loss of the interconnector with Victoria,” he said.
+“AEMO has highlighted [that] this situation in the middle of the day is particularly problematic for managing energy security on a weekend spring day if the South Australia energy grid is separated from the [National Electricity Market] due to the loss of the interconnector with Victoria,” he said.

 “It is also problematic for AEMO, and us, in that we currently have no real-time visibility of what solar is doing in the low-voltage network, nor any ability to manage it.”

-Despite the challenges, Roberts said SA Power Networks was “excited to support” the state government’s renewables target.
+Despite the challenges, Roberts said SA Power Networks is “excited to support” the state government’s renewables target.

-“We see our distribution network as being central to the achievement of this transition and we have a goal to double the amount of solar we can accommodate on our distribution network by 2025,” he said.
+“We see our distribution network as being central to the achievement of this transition, and we have a goal to double the amount of solar we can accommodate on our distribution network by 2025,” he said.

 However, it remains to be seen how much more solar can be squeezed onto the grid using the measures at hand.